Executive & Staff

 The family transitioned out of bananas and the butcher shop in 2008 to concentrate on cattle breeding and wholesaling meat and Brett and his wife Theresa now concentrate on breeding and backgrounding cattle for supply to Brett’s brother Grant’s Bingil Bay abattoir.

-Brett has been a part of The Network’s Redlands for the Regions project and the current Northern Australian Value Chain PDS.
+Brett has been a vital part of The Network’s Redlands for the Regions project and the Northern Australian Value Chain PDS.
 Goshen currently has 620 acres of Redlands Leucaena and Brett’s five year plan is to increase Goshen’s Leucaena plantings by 500 acres per year.
-Goshen is also one of the Northern Beef Genomics trial sites.
+Goshen Station was also one of the Northern Beef Genomics trial sites.

 'Goshen Station' Mt Garnet